New mobile-friendly Home Buyer’s Guide helps educate and protect Alberta consumers

 “Mobile visitors to the RECA website have increased from two to three per cent less than a decade ago, to more than 60 per cent today,” said Zwozdesky.

-“It was important for RECA to ensure our resources are usable by consumers and by industry professionals on
+“It was important for RECA to ensure our resources are usable by consumers and by industry professionals on the go.”

 The guide is the first of several new consumer resources RECA is developing, she adds.